Portuguese CEAL tax: the complete guide (August 2024)

 Alojamento Local licenses can also be issued for rooms.
 These differ from room-renting lodging facilities, including hostels, as they are registered at the tax residence of the alojamento local holder and the number of licenced rooms cannot exceed 3 per property.

-These room short-term rentals are also exempt from paying the alojamento local extraordinary contribution.
+These room short-term rentals were also exempt from paying the alojamento local extraordinary contribution.

 Short-term rentals registered in the owner’s permanent and main residence

-SRT with a license registered in the same location as the owner’s permanent and main residence are also exempt from paying CEAL if the unit is not rented more than 120 days per year.
+SRT with a license registered in the same location as the owner’s permanent and main residence were also exempt from paying CEAL if the unit was not rented more than 120 days per year.

-Please note that there is no official information yet on how these limits will be monitored, but we will update this article in the future.
+Please note that there was no official information on how these limits would be monitored.

 Short-term rentals registered in properties intended for non-residential uses